StuntsPT/Structure_threader/README.md

 * Program location - you have to pass one and only of the following arguments:
     * Structure location (if you want to run "Structure"; -st)
     * fastStructure location (if you want to run "fastStructure"; -fs) **WARNING** This is not yet implemented.
-* Logging (optional - usefull when problems arise; --log)
+* Logging (optional - useful when problems arise; --log)
-* Minnimum K (optional use as a start value for "K" - by default thi value is 1; --min_K)
+* Minimum K (optional use as a start value for "K" - by default the value is 1; --min_K)

 Example:

 ```
 structure_threader.py -K Ks -R replicates -i infile -o outpath -t num_of_threads -st path_to_structure